Starlight-Industries/Comet/README.md

 ## What is Comet?

-Comet is a platform agnostic package manager purpose built to simplify the needs of both developers and new users alike, providing a versatile, fast, and capable alterntive to other more monolithic package managers
+Comet is a platform agnostic, automatically declarative package manager purpose built to simplify the needs of both developers and new users alike.
+It tries to providing a versatile, fast, and capable alterntive to other monolthic

 ## Why?